polkadot-js/docs/docs/substrate/storage.md

 ### validators(`AccountId`): `ValidatorPrefs`
 - **interface**: `api.query.staking.validators`
 - **summary**:    The map from (wannabe) validator stash key to the preferences of that validator.

+   When updating this storage item, you must also update the `CounterForValidators`.

 ### validatorSlashInEra(`EraIndex, AccountId`): `Option<(Perbill,BalanceOf)>`
 - **interface**: `api.query.staking.validatorSlashInEra`